 A short history of cacao

 Cacao has a rich history in Mesoamerican native cultures.
-Traces found of its use date back to 1900 B.C. although newer evidence points to much earlier use.
+Traces found of its use date back to over 4000 years ago.
 Cacao gained a divine status in different cultures like the Olmecs, Izapan, Maya, Toltecs, Aztecs and Incas.
 As a frothy, godly and highly prized drink it was mainly consumed by the elite.
-Deities were worshiped for bringing cacao to the world and shamans used it in rituals and ceremonies.
-It is still regarded by many people as a medicine and highly valued.
-The beans were used as an early form of money and even counterfeited!
+Deities were worshiped for bringing cacao to the world and it was used in rituals, ceremonies, feasts and festivals.
+Because of its value the beans were used as an early form of money, tax and even counterfeited!

 Old texts and images on vases show that paste of roasted cacao was mixed with water, chili peppers and cornmeal to be poured between pots until covered with a thick foam.
 Cortés (who was mostly against native culture and customs) wrote: ”This drink is the healthiest thing, and the greatest sustenance of anything you could drink in the world, because he who drinks a cup of this liquid, no matter how far he walks, can go a whole day without eating anything else”.

 There are different written records of Europeans encountering cacao for the first time, all impressed by its flavor and power.
 Also its central position in Mesoamerican cultures is emphasized.
 The Spanish brought cacao back to Europe in the early 16th century.
 When they lost their monopoly on import, cacao quickly spread through Europe.
 Different technological advances as well as adding sugar, milk powder and other ingredients lead to chocolate as we know it today.
 A beautiful treat that melts on your tongue, although not always the healthy food for which is was prized by native Mesoamerican people.

 Cacao is still used by shamans as a medicine and in ceremonies.
-The interest in native knowledge and use in cacao is growing.
+The interest in native knowledge and use of cacao is growing.
 As well as the effects of cacao are an increased topic for modern research for health, beauty and pharmaceutical industries.
 Also we are fascinated by the effect that cacao has on the body and mind.